AzerJunior/Media-Downloader/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-Please ensure your code adheres to existing style and passes basic tests.
+Please ensure your code adheres to existing style and passes basic testss

-## 6. License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-*(Create a LICENSE file in your project root with the MIT License text)*

-## 7. Credits
+## 6. Credits

 *   Developed by: Your Name / Your GitHub Handle / T3 Chat
 *   Built with [Python](https://www.python.org/)